 We discover your message.
 We weed out what’s most important to your audience to determine what will ultimately make your business successful.
 We convert your idea into a real, tangible, visual message.
 We get to know you.
 We invite you to lay out your ideas, notes, and napkin scribbles on the table.
 We research your industry, mission, target market, corporate (or non-corporate) culture, competitive advantage, values, strengths, weaknesses, challenges, and goals.
 And I’ll understand the design direction in your business category.
 For instance, the dental industry has a very different flavor from the retail business.

 The idea, or concept, is 90% of a design project.
 Projects vary, but typically we’ll propose multiple concepts; 2 or 3 for a store, and up to 10 on a logo project.
 And the concepts presentations are executed in very tangible presentations, so you can understand the idea completely.
 Your feedback then directs us on how to continue, and I’ll come back with updated concepts or new ideas

 Deliverables vary based on the type of project.
 5 – 25 working drawings may be required on a store design project.
 On a graphics project, final artwork in various formats is needed, or a style guide needs to be created.

 We work with Big Companies and Innovative Entrepreneurs!

-We frequently work with start ups, providing corporate identity, interior design, and websites.
+We frequently work with start ups, providing store and interior design, corporate identity, and websites.
 We also work with very established companies on many different types of projects.